University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 Engaged Communities

-Amplifying diverse voices to shape a sustainable future
+Amplifying many voices to shape a sustainable future

 A student in shadow looks at a map showing energy needs across the United States in CURENT's Visualization Lab.